evekhm/DRLS-GCP/DevDeployment.md

 First things first.
 Be sure to branch off from the default branch and push your changes to GitLab for the desired Project/Application.
 If you are modifying multiple components from different repositories, you must use the same branch name, lets call it `YOUR-FEATURE`.

-## 2. Argolis Setup
+## 2. GCP Setup
 Some manual steps are required to get the Argolis Environment configured for the deployment.
-1. Create Argolis Project with Billing Account.
+1. Create  Project with Billing Account.
-2. In the Cloud Shell Terminal:
+2. In the Cloud Shell Terminal Execute commands:

 - Set Environment Variables:
   ```shell